Dog Hip Dysplasia

 - Loss of muscles in the hind limbs

-Hip Dysplasia is a common condition effecting dogs.
+Hip Dysplasia is a common condition affecting dogs.
 The disease affects your dog’s ability to run, play, and lead an active life.
-If you suspect your pet has Hip Dysplasia, an appointment with a member of our veterinary team is the first step towards getting your pet some relief and hopefully back to his energetic, playful ways.
+If you suspect your pet has Hip Dysplasia, an appointment with a member of our veterinary team is the first step towards getting your pet some relief, and hopefully helping him or her back to his or her energetic, playful ways.